 How Woolly Mammoths Survived Arctic Cold Live Science - May 4, 2010

 The lumbering, shaggy-haired woolly mammoth once thrived in the frigid Arctic plains despite having originally migrated from a more tropical climate.
 A new study has found tiny genetic mutations that changed the way oxygen was delivered by its blood could be responsible for its tolerance to the cold climate.
 The woolly mammoth was an elephantid species and most closely related to today's Asian elephants.
 It went extinct around 10,000 years ago.
 But because the mammoth lived in the Arctic, many remains of the species have been found preserved in the permafrost.
 Ancestors of both the mammoth and Asian elephant originated in Africa around 6.7 million to 7 million years ago and stayed for about 4 million years before moving up into Southern Europe and then farther up into what is now Siberia and the northern plains of Canada around a million years later.

 Mammoths had 'anti-freeze blood', gene study finds BBC - May 3, 2010

 Scientists have discovered genetic mutations that allowed woolly mammoths to survive freezing temperatures.
 Nature Genetics reports that scientists "resurrected" a mammoth blood protein to come to their finding.
-This protein, known as haemoglobin, is found in red blood cells, where it binds to and carries oxygen.
-The team found that mammoths possessed a genetic adaptation allowing their haemoglobin to release oxygen into the body even at low temperatures.
-The ability of haemoglobin to release oxygen to the body's tissues is generally inhibited by the cold.
+This protein, known as hemoglobin, is found in red blood cells, where it binds to and carries oxygen.
+The team found that mammoths possessed a genetic adaptation allowing their hemoglobin to release oxygen into the body even at low temperatures.
+The ability of hemoglobin to release oxygen to the body's tissues is generally inhibited by the cold.